Love Parade disaster: Investigation

-Legal
+Prosecutions

 In April 2017, a Higher Regional Court (Oberlandesgericht) decided that a criminal trial against 10 festival organizers and city employees should go ahead.
 It ruled that there was a "sufficient probability" of convictions and that the lower court (Landgericht) had set "overly high demands" of the chances of conviction to make its decision.
 The Higher Court dismissed several key aspects of the lower court's judgment, including ruling that evidence from Keith Still was admissible.

-The trial started on 8 December 2017 in Düsseldorf.

-After many years of investigations and 183 main trial days, the criminal proceedings were discontinued in May 2020.
-The court found the area was not suitable for the Love Parade 2010 anyway; none of the ten defendants were sentenced.

-Culpability

-None of the involved organizations or officials took the blame for the disaster by 29 July.
-Instead, the involved parties issued several statements accusing each other in a circular manner:

-On 26 July, Rainer Schaller, organiser of the festival, accused the police of mistakes in crowd control, which he claims led to the disaster.
-On 28 July, the interior minister of North Rhine-Westphalia rejected this and assigned all the blame to Schaller, his company Lopavent, their security concept and the festival personnel.